Aishkash/Incubyte-assessment/README.md

 - **Tool Used:** ChatGPT
 - **Usage:**
-  - Generated boilerplate for frontend components (`Login.jsx`, `Register.jsx`, `AdminDashboard.jsx`, `HomePage.jsx`) and backend controllers/services.
-  - Assisted in implementing frontend functionality such as cart management, checkout logic, search integration, and animations.
-  - Helped with CSS styling and layout adjustments to create a responsive UI.
+  - **Frontend:** Generated boilerplate for components (`Login.jsx`, `Register.jsx`, `AdminDashboard.jsx`, `HomePage.jsx`) and assisted in implementing functionality such as cart management, checkout logic, search integration, and animations.
+Helped with CSS styling and layout adjustments to create a responsive UI.
+  - **Backend:** Generated initial boilerplate for controllers and services, implemented API endpoints (`/auth/register`, `/auth/login`, `/sweets`, `/sweets/search`, `/sweets/:id`), and assisted in writing test cases for all backend routes to ensure proper functionality and TDD workflow.
 - **Reflection:**
-  Using ChatGPT accelerated development by reducing boilerplate code writing and providing suggestions for component structure and API integration.
-Manual refinements ensured a polished, production-ready application.
+  Using ChatGPT accelerated development by reducing boilerplate code writing, providing suggestions for component and service structures, and helping with test design.
+Manual refinements ensured a polished, production-ready application with full frontend-backend integration.